dagmawibabi/dblogs/public/blogs/To my FWB.md

-# To My Friends With Benefits
+# To my Friends with Benefits
 > This is a very intimate and personal text I sent to a person I've been in a friends with benefits relationship with.
 My connection with her started way back from 10th grade and continued up until a few weeks ago.
 Even when I converted to a christian that link was still open.

 > She's an amazing person, without a doubt!
 If you're reading this know that you're still incredible in my eyes!
 And I hope all good gets you.
 And knowing that we're both christians, I hope God cleanses us for our future partners.